New Jersey Generals (USFL)

 The definitive history.

 In the years following the AFL-NFL merger, when football supplanted baseball as the nation’s most popular sport, many sports marketing experts believed there were enough fans and players to make a rival pro league economically viable.
 In 1983, the United Sates Football League took the field in pursuit of this dream.
 The USFL plan was to play an 18-game spring football season, with its championship decided in July.
 The league sought owners with deep pockets, particularly in the Los Angeles and New York markets.
-The New Jersey Generals franchise was purchased by Donald Trump, but quickly sold to oil magnate J. Walter Duncan.
+The New Jersey Generals franchise was purchased by future US president Donald Trump, but quickly sold to oil magnate J. Walter Duncan.
 The team would use Giants Stadium as its home field.

 Recognizing a shortage of quality running backs and passers, Duncan and his GM/Coach, Chuck Fairbanks, signed Heisman Trophy winner Herschel Walker in 1983.
 The generals inked quarterback Brian Sipe of the NFL Browns in 1984.